ElizaRegas/hw10-employee-template-engine/README.md

 ## Description

 This was a homework assignment to meet the requirements of GA Tech's Full Stack Web Development Program.
-We were asked to build a CLI program that would take in information about a manager and his or her employees, and then return the information in a structured template.
+We were asked to build a Node CLI for managers that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+We utilized html, css, javascript, and node to build the app.

 ![My Project](./Assets/TeamPic.png)